Daily Philosophy

 Can you kill one to save many?

 Are we ever allowed to kill one in order to save many lives?
-Utilitarianism would look at the overall benefit and conclude that sometimes this might be permissible.
-Kantian ethics would consider every human life as infinitely valuable, so that we wouldn’t be allowed to “add up” the values of lives. (more...)
+Utilitarianism would look at the overall benefit and conclude that this might be permissible. (more...)

 Image